Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

 FAQ
 --------------------------------
+#### Why am I getting cannot resolve symbol 'BoardUtils'?
+You are probably compiling from the wrong folder.
+Compile from the "login/hw4" directory, not "login/hw4/hw4/puzzle".

+    javac hw4/puzzle/*.java

+#### What if I'm using Intellij?

+File -> Project Structure -> Libraries -> (+) sign to add new Java Library -> Select your **login/hw4** directory **DO NOT USE** login/hw4/hw4/puzzle -> OK -> OK -> OK.

+These are the steps needed for Macs.
+I suspect there won't be big differences for other operating systems.

+#### Is BoardUtils.neighbors working?
+It looks like it only returns the initial board.

+It works, but it does depend on the board being [immutable](http://cs61b.ug/sp16/materials/discussion/discussion6sol.pdf).

 #### How do I know if my Solver is optimal?

 The shortest solution to puzzle4x4-hard1.txt and puzzle4x4-hard2.txt are 38 and 47, respectively.
 The shortest solution to "puzzle\*[T].txt" requires exactly T moves.
 Warning: *puzzle36.txt*, *puzzle47.txt*, and *puzzle49.txt*, and *puzzle50.txt* are relatively difficult.